How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 4. Dry completely before storing

-Evening Routine
+Evening

 2. Inspect for damage or loose stones

-3. Store properly (see storage guide)
+3. Store properly in individual compartments

 4. Weekly deep cleaning as needed